Frame by Frame (film)

+Background

 In late 2012, Scarpelli and Bombach traveled to Afghanistan to film a documentary short about photographers.
 This turned into the feature-length film Frame by Frame, a personal look at the lives of four Afghan photographers working where photography was formerly banned by the Taliban government.
 Scarpelli and Bombach raised more than $70,000 using Kickstarter to bring Frame by Frame to life.

+Production

 The film was shot in a cinema vérité style, which presented a unique challenge to the filmmakers because they did not speak the native language; oftentimes, they wouldn't know exactly what they had filmed until they got to the editing room and worked with a translator.
 Both filmmakers have said that being foreign women and having an all-female crew gave them unique access and allowed them into places that foreign men would have had a much harder time entering.
 Because of Scarpelli's background in journalism, she characterizes the film as long-form journalism.
 “The point of it is to inform and spark dialogue about local journalism under fire.”